aiven/devportal/docs/products/kafka/howto/kpow.rst

 .. image:: /images/products/kafka/kpow.jpg
    :alt: Kpow in action

-You can perform the following tasks with Kafdrop over an Aiven for Apache Kafka® service:
+You can perform the following tasks with Kpow over an Aiven for Apache Kafka® service:

 * View and search topics
 * Create and delete topics
 * View brokers
-* produce and consume messages
+* Produce and consume messages